-Talk about the bank’s gift to establish the Race, Community and Our Shared Future initiative.
+Talk about the bank’s gift to establish the Our Shared Future: Reckoning with Our Racial Past initiative.

 There is no better institution than the Smithsonian to lead these important conversations.
 The Smithsonian is a national institution that touches all sectors of society in scholarly and thoughtful ways.
 And as the country’s museum, it represents the boldness of America, willing to take on the toughest issues we face.

 My dream is to have conversations across America, so that we have greater and greater understanding of our fellow citizens—to understand what it is to walk in the shoes of a Latino American, Native American, Asian American or African American.
 Equality is what we have to drive for now.
 This initiative is a bold leap of faith, but Secretary Bunch is willing to take on the mantle of leadership to ensure the Smithsonian plays an important role for the country.

 Explain your work with the National Museum of African American History and Culture’s Corporate Leadership Council.

 The bank has a unique relationship with the National Museum of African American History and Culture as a founding donor, and I have been on the board since 2010.
 The museum has had a big impact on me because it tells an important story.
 I’ve taken a role to help raise money from the corporate community, telling others about the impact of this museum and asking them to join the corporate council.

 I am still most proud of the fact that about a third of visitors had never previously come to a museum.
 That shows that there was such a demand to see this story, a needed addition to the American story.

 What are the guiding principles of Bank of America’s philanthropy?